If you don’t have a resident director for your Singapore company, you’ll need a Nominee. We explain how it works and what his role is.

 What is the Nominee Director’s role?

 Most importantly, the Nominee’s role is to comply with the law that requires a resident on board.
 He has no authority to run the company.
-His powers are limited by his contract — a Deed of Indemnity.
+His powers are specifies in his contract — a Deed of Indemnity.

 However, a Nominee is still a director and as such, he or she has to act in the interests of the company and in compliance with the law.